 Nominations must address the institutional purpose of the Professorship – the advancement of inter-institutional collaboration and intellectual life – and should state explicitly the specific institutional purpose for which the person is being nominated followed by a description of qualifications and the activities that the nominee will undertake to fulfill that goal.

 Nominations may be made by any faculty member or administrator of either institution, but must be accompanied by the signature of the Department Chairs or appropriate Institute Directors/administrators at both institutions.
 Students who wish to make a nomination will need to do so through a faculty member or administrator.
-The joint advisory committee shall make its final nominations to the Provosts of each institution in January, 2019, and the two Provosts shall make the final selection.
+The joint advisory committee shall make its final nominations to the Provosts of each institution, and the two Provosts shall make the final selection.

 Nomination letters should be as specific as possible and

-Nominations must be received no later than Friday, November 16, 2018 and should be sent electronically to email@example.com.
-Questions about the Professorship may be addressed to Carol Tresolini (firstname.lastname@example.org) or Noah Pickus (email@example.com), Co-Chairs of the Nannerl Keohane Distinguished Visiting Professorship Joint Advisory Committee.
-The joint advisory committee shall make its recommendations to the Provosts of each institution in January 2019, and the two Provosts shall make the final selection.
-It is anticipated that a total of four professorships could be awarded for each of the academic years 2019-20 and 2020-21.
+Nominations should be sent electronically to firstname.lastname@example.org.
+Questions about the Professorship may be addressed to Carol Tresolini (email@example.com) or Noah Pickus (firstname.lastname@example.org), Co-Chairs of the Nannerl Keohane Distinguished Visiting Professorship Joint Advisory Committee.
+The joint advisory committee shall make its recommendations to the Provosts of each institution, and the two Provosts shall make the final selection.

 Titles appear as they were at the time of the selection

 David Rueda, Professor of Comparative Politics, Department of Politics and International Relations